It is dangerous to take baths or go swimming during thunderstorms, and people have been injured or killed while doing so. See Example(s)

 Although the devastating force of nature known as lightning (which kills an average of

 Lightning strikes into the ground near homes have sent devastating jolts up pipes and into sinks and bathtubs.
 Metal pipes used in household plumbing provide effective conduits for the massive electrical charges released by even a single bolt.

-Such injuries are relatively uncommon because one has to be doing dishes or bathing or showering at the precise moment when a bolt hits.
-However, people have been injured in this fashion.
+Such injuries are relatively uncommon in the greater scheme of things because one has to be doing the dishes or bathing or showering in the right (or wrong) place at the precise moment when a bolt hits.
+However, people have occasionally been injured in this fashion:

-As to how to remain safe indoors during a thunderstorm:
+As to how to remain safe indoors during a thunderstorm, experts advise: